tonyriverms/DoNetExtensions/README.md

 This initial release includes **_several extensions for arrays and collections_** as shown below.
 Currently all methods are under the same namespace as the classes they extend.
 Therefore, the **_usage_** is to just add reference to the extension library, import the namespace like "System.Collections" as usual, and then benefit from the added methods.

 Each method may have multiple overloads.
 We are unable to present them one by one here, but these methods are very intuitive and have full XML documentation.
+We carefully tag _AggressiveInlining_ attribute to "short" extensions to avoid impacting performance.

 ### 1. Consistent Containment Check -- The "In" Method